Singles (1992 film)

 Singles is a 1992 American romantic comedy film written, co-produced, and directed by Cameron Crowe, and starring Bridget Fonda, Campbell Scott, Kyra Sedgwick, and Matt Dillon.
 It features appearances from several musicians prominent in the early 1990s grunge movement in Seattle.

-The film was distributed by Warner Bros. and released theatrically on September 18, 1992, to generally positive reviews from critics and moderate box office success, grossing over $18 million.
+The film was distributed by Warner Bros. and released theatrically on September 18, 1992, to positive reviews from critics and moderate box office success, grossing over $18 million.

-"It’s the story of disconnected single people making their way, forming their own unspoken family," Crowe wrote.
+"It's the story of disconnected single people making their way, forming their own unspoken family," Crowe wrote.

 Plot

 Singles centers on the precarious romantic lives of a group of twentysomethings in Seattle, Washington, at the start of the 1990s grunge phenomenon.
-Most of the characters dwell in an apartment block, a sign in front of which advertises "Singles" (single bedroom apartments) for rent.
+Most of the characters dwell in an apartment block, a sign in front of which advertises "Singles" (studio apartments) for rent.
 Divided into chapters, the film focuses on the course of two couples' rocky romances, as well as the love lives of their friends and associates.

 The film revolves around Janet Livermore, a coffee-bar waitress fawning over Cliff Poncier, an aspiring yet slightly aloof grunge rock musician of the fictional grunge/rock band Citizen Dick; Linda Powell and Steve Dunne, a couple wavering on whether to commit to each other; Debbie Hunt, trying to find Mr. Right.